Alizmn/BreadCrumb-Express-React/README.md

 cp .env.example .env
 ```

+- The Server port defines here but can be left as default 3000
 - Now run the server with `npm start` or `npm run dev` for development

 #### Client